top of page

 Leucophyllum Zygophyllum Laredo in full flower.

-• Foliage: Striking silver-green leaves that bring year-round brightness.
+• Foliage: Evergreen silver-green, cupped leaves year-round

 Leucophyllum Zygophyllum Laredo shrub in full flower.